FrankSzendzielarz/SimpleAlgorandStream/README.md

 For now, the component is built as self-contained platform specific binaries.
 If you have .NET 7 runtime installed, you can build this solution to a ``portable`` binary, or submit a feature request to have these produced automatically too.

+Binaries are for Windows, OSX and Linux - architectures ARM64 and x64.

 Binaries are available here [Binaries.](https://github.com/FrankSzendzielarz/SimpleAlgorandStream/releases)

 ## Configuration and Logging